-O The Ministry of Education, Culture, Sports, Science and Technology has always strived to promote education that raises awareness about respecting human rights, through school education and social education, based on the spirit of the Constitution and the Basic Act on Education.
-Based on the National curriculum standards, the ministry also promotes education that places emphasis on nurturing respect for life of oneself and others).
+- O The Ministry of Education, Culture, Sports, Science and Technology has always strived to promote education that raises awareness of respecting human rights through school education and social education, based on the spirit of the Constitution and the Basic Act on Education.
+Based on the National Curriculum Standards, the ministry also promotes education that puts emphasis on nurturing respect for life of oneself and others. - O on the basis of "the Policy for Enhancement of Measures against Sex Crimes and Sexual Assault" that was determined in June 2020 and in cooperation with relevant ministries and agencies, the Ministry of Education, Culture, Sports, Science and Technology promotes "Life safety education" that is education for students to learn about the importance and value of life, respect themselves and others as well as to prevent them from becoming a perpetrator, victim or bystander of sex crime or sexual assault.
+In 2020, the Ministry and the Cabinet Office worked together to create textbooks and a guidebook and published them in April 2021.